-Yes and No. While I wouldn’t recommend you make a starter from bread dough (days 1-7), you can feed your established sourdough starter bread flour.
+Yes and No. While I wouldn’t recommend you make a starter from bread flour (days 1-7), you can feed your established sourdough starter bread flour.

 Well, your sourdough starter could smell fruity or sour, or like rotten fruit, smelly gym socks, beer, or nail polish remover.
 A newly fed starter should smell mild.
 A very hungry sourdough starter might smell like nail polish remover.

 Absolutely!
 Just be sure to use unbleached, all purpose flour.